Quiz: Can you defend against XSS vulnerability?

 definition would, of course, be located in the child template and its output in

-is enough to test the autoescaping when outputting blocks.
+it's sufficient to test the autoescaping when outputting blocks.
 How did they

 perform?